sunshower-io/sunshower-ui/README.md

-# hasli-ui
+# sunshower-ui

 ## Building

-The recommended way to build and deploy hasli-ui is to use [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/).
+The recommended way to build and deploy sunshower-ui is to use [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/).

-### Steps to build for developing on hasli-ui
+### Steps to build for developing on sunshower-ui
-1. cd into the hasli-ui respository and run:
+1. cd into the sunshower-ui respository and run:

     `docker-compose -f common-services.yml build build-env`